If your child did not get into the school you wanted, you can appeal to an independent panel.

-If you have not been offered a place at the school you have requested you can make a school admission appeal against the decision.
-Parents wishing to appeal will be sent information on how to appeal including a form on which to give ‘notice of appeal’.
+If you have not been offered a place at the school you have requested, you can make a school admission appeal against the decision.
+Parents wishing to appeal will be sent information on how to appeal.
+This includes a form on which to give ‘notice of appeal’.
 You should set out the reasons for your appeal on this form and return it to the council by the date requested.

 Appeals are heard by panels which are independent of the council, schools and governing bodies.
 The panel follows the School Admission Appeals Code which is drawn up by the Department for Education, with advice from the Local Government Ombudsman.

 The procedure is a ‘two stage’ process:

 - In the first stage, the school has to convince the appeal panel of the reasons for the refusal of a place.

 - Where the panel determines that prejudice would occur if a further admission was allowed, then the second stage is when the parent makes their case.